ibmruntimes/node-racf/README.md

 # RACF
-This NodeJS module enables you validate against RACF
+This NodeJS module enables your application to validate against RACF

 ## Installation